RocketChat/docs-old/guides/rocket.chat-voice-channel/getting-started-with-voice-channel/configure-without-previously-having-a-pbx-server/README.md

 ![HTTP and HTTPS status](<../../../../.gitbook/assets/HTTP and HTTPS status FreePBX.png>)

-**If HTTP does but HTTPS doesn’t check that Asterisk can read the certificate and private key files:** Add capture of file reading error.&#x20;
+**If HTTP does but HTTPS doesnÃÂ¢ÃÂÃÂt check that Asterisk can read the certificate and private key files:** Add capture of file reading error.&#x20;

 ### 5.2 Enable the WS and WSS SIP transports&#x20;